A History of Unity of Charlotte

 The group was first called The Unity Center of Charlotte.
 However, at the October 1974 membership meeting, the group voted to charter as "Unity of Charlotte."

-In November 1974, Unity of Charlotte was incorporated and became the second Unity church in North Carolina, after Unity of Arden, North Carolina.
+In November 1974, Unity of Charlotte was incorporated and became the second Unity church in North Carolina, after Unity of Arden (Unity of the Blue Ridge), North Carolina.
 It was and remains a member of Unity Worldwide Ministries based outside Kansas City, Missouri.

-Meetings were eventually moved to an office building on the corner of Sharon-Amity and Providence Rd.
+Meetings were eventually moved to an office building on the corner of Sharon-Amity and Providence Rd and held in Miss Donna's School of Dance.
 The first noted meeting at this location was on June 2, 1974.

 In January 1975, retired Unity minister Rev. Esther Louis, assumed the interim ministerial responsibilities.